 This morning I was served to some joke about Mrs. Merkel, shared only 4 days after my significant other had packed and went without any agreement to the country of the above mentioned Mrs. Merkel so that he would not watch us rot here, having no patience to wait for me to figure it out if I am tied to Serbia with a chain or a thread.
-And so this anniversary reminded me of the anniversary of the day when Marko really went away.
+And so this anniversary reminded me of the anniversary of the day when he really went away.
 It was not a nice day.
-Dad was alone then and he was not happy; mom had passed away three months before that to a little better, but an unearthly place; and then I was also alone, no matter that I was not alone actually … Anniversary.
-Whatever that is.
+Dad was alone then and he was not happy; mom had passed away three months before that to a little better, but an unearthly place; and then I was also alone, no matter that I was not alone actually…

 And then I realized that my birthday would be in 45 days.
 I will turn 45.

 This morning, while I was scrolling through that awful Facebook option, I realized that almost every anniversary is a wound, never healed completely.
 Then, that day comes, rubs salt into the wound, picks right and left, the wound bleeds, you feel the pain in your chest, your eyes filled with tears, you take a deep breath and wait for the following day.
 Next day – next anniversary.